 This is how economics became the honeypot for morons, populists, incompetent scientists, and agenda pushers.
 In principle, there is nothing wrong with this, of course ― these folks, too, need a forum for the exchange of their ideas and an opportunity to politicize and to gossip and to hype their friends and to mob their foes.

 The problem arises with the claim that economics is a science that is as old as Adam Smith/Karl Marx.
-Because Walrasianism, Keynesianism, Marxianism, Austrianism is PROVABLY false this claim is either self-delusion or a fraud.
+Because Walrasianism, Keynesianism, Marxianism, and Austrianism is PROVABLY false this claim is either self-delusion or fraud.

 For every intelligent person, it is crystal clear that economics is a failed science.
 The two main tasks at this critical juncture are (i) positive, i.e. to promote the necessary paradigm shift, and (ii) negative, i.e. to get rid of the proto-scientific dung of the past 200 years.
 The latter task compares to the Fifth Labor of Heracles and is therefore called Project Augean Stable: “[Augeas] is best known for his stables, which housed the single greatest number of cattle in the country and had never been cleaned, until the time of the great hero Heracles.”#1 This is a fitting metaphor for current economics.